 If you are bringing an interpreter or other professional visitor with you, please see the section below.

-Attorneys wishing to contact their clients held in the Detention Center by telephone may call 703.746.5050 to obtain the attorney/client phone numbers.
-These telephone numbers are for attorney/client use only and are not to be provided to the public or family members of the client.
+Attorneys wishing to contact their clients held in the Detention Center on the attorney/client phone line should call the Visitation Deputy at 703.746.5044 to obtain the attorney/client phone number.
+This telephone number is for attorney/client use only and are not to be provided to the public or family members of the client.

-When you call, please give your name, current Bar Association Membership card number, your office telephone number, and name of client.
-After verifying this information, the Deputy will transfer the call to your client's housing unit.
-If the inmate is in an areas that does not have an Attorney telephone, the Deputy will give a message to the inmate who will then return your call on a collect-only telephone.
+When contacting the Visitation Deputy, attorneys should provide their name, current Bar Association Membership card number, office telephone number, and name of client.
+After verifying this information, the Deputy will provide the number or transfer the call to the client's housing unit.
+If the inmate is in an area that does not have an Attorney telephone, the Deputy will give a message to the inmate who will then return the call on a collect-only telephone.